okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ### Create a global session policy

-You can use the Polices API to create a new policy or update an existing one.
+You can use the Polices API to create a policy or update an existing one.
 See [Create a policy](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy).

-To create a new policy, send a POST request to the `/api/v1/policies` endpoint.
+To create a policy, send a POST request to the `/api/v1/policies` endpoint.
 Include the following:

 * Set the value of `activate` query parameter to `true`.
 * Provide a value for `name`.